|

 were drinking their liquidized food through long bendy straws that went

-consistency like a bubble as well as being strong exo glass that was impervious
+elastic consistency like a bubble as well as being strong exo glass that

 Yep, it was a funny old universe.